 J. Roget Brut – $5.99

 I am not a professional wine connoisseur, but I do like to drink.
 I have found that my palette and taste for cheap champagne is shared by the masses.
 Thus, if you like to drink and enjoy cheap champagne this post is for you.

-Second is J. Roget Brut American Champagne – This champagne had a ton of bubbles up front yet brought none to the party.
-Besides the lack of bubbles it suffered from a horrible yellowish tinge.
+Second is J. Roget Brut American Champagne.
+This champagne had a ton of bubbles up front yet brought nothing to the party.
+Besides the lack of bubbles, it suffered from a horrible yellowish tinge.
 On a positive note, it had a terrible plastic taste.
 Joking, that was negative.
-Not to be all negative, it had fancy label.
+Not to be all negative, it had a fancy label.

-Third is Cook’s Brut California Champagne – Happy birthday to Cook’s, the bottle informed me that they are celebrating 150 years in getting America drunk.
+Third is Cook’s Brut California Champagne.
+Happy birthday to Cook’s, the bottle informed me that they are celebrating 150 years getting America drunk.
 Cook’s was full of bubbles that lasted throughout the glass.
-While drinking it I noticed that it had a nice color and lacked the plastic taste that J. Roget left in my mouth.
+While drinking it, I noticed that it had a nice color and lacked the plastic taste that J. Roget left in my mouth.
 For that, I was happy.
-Overall it was smooth, had a nice flavor (tad bit fruity with bright tones), exceptional bubbles and a fancy label that would not require the towel wrapping of The Andre.
+Overall it was smooth, had a nice flavor (tad bit fruity with bright tones), exceptional bubbles and a fancy label that would not require the towel wrapping required by The Andre.

 Fourth was the Korbel.
-I thought I loved Korbel, then I tasted it with other Champagnes and realized that in fact I did not like it.
+I thought I loved Korbel, then I tasted it with the other champagnes and realized that in fact, I did not like it.
 It is like going to Atlantic City and then taking a trip to Las Vegas.
-You thought AC was awesome since it was all that you have ever known, then after just flying into Vegas you realize how pathetic AC is.
+You thought AC was awesome since it was all that you have ever known.
+After just flying into Vegas, you realize how pathetic AC is.
 Yep, Korbel is the Atlantic City of Champagne.